Stargate House: Construction

 Pilings were off their engineered locations by several feet in some cases, and there were other issues as well.

 It's a difficult site, I get it, but really.
 Our lawyers chatted with their lawyers, believe me.
+We prevailed.

 Nevertheless, we got it cleaned up, and for a while, it looked like an archaeological site!